A number of significant green steel projects are taking shape around the globe, all vying for important first-mover sustainability titles.

 It will be Australia’s most efficient and environmentally friendly steel mill, and the nation’s first new steel mill in three decades.

-Another plant from the same organisation, this time using hydrogen direct reduction processes and planned to produce 2.5 million tonnes of green iron annually for export – according to a World Economic Forum report – is being considered for final investment in 2025.
+Another plant from the same organisation, this time using hydrogen direct reduction processes and planned to produce 2.5 million t of green iron annually for export – according to a World Economic Forum report – is being considered for final investment in 2025.

 The current plan is for it to begin operation in 2028, fuelled by natural gas, before transitioning to green hydrogen.